 Fix iCloud Photo Library Cannot Download Photos via 3rd Party Tool

 Above are the solutions to fix the stucking problem when you uploading photos to icloud photo library.
 What if you want to recover those uploaded photos from iCloud photo library to your iPhone on local computer?
 Don't worry, iMyFone provides a tool - D-Back iCloud Data Recovery to perfectly fit your needs.
 It is designed to help iOS users to retrieve iTunes/iCloud/Previous iOS Backups to your iDevice.
-You only need to enter with your iCloud account to get your photos, videos and more back on iPhone.
+You only need to enter with your iCloud account, and you'll see all your iCloud photos and get photos, videos and more back on iPhone.

 - Only need an iCloud account access to get everything back.